peterlarson/minimal-mistakes/_projects/z-burgertime.markdown

 permalink: /burgertime/
 ---

-During my first year at Rose-Hulman me and some of my friends did a project for our programming class that still give me pride today.
+During my first year at Rose-Hulman, some of my friends and I did a project for our programming class that still give me pride today.
 Our assignment was to recreate the arcade game <a href="http://en.wikipedia.org/wiki/BurgerTime">burgertime</a>.

-The course was our introduction to Java, and so we completed the project using swing.
-Our game used minecraft images, dogs, and a cat with a chef's hat as the characters.
+The course was our introduction to Java, and so we completed the project using Swing.
+Our game used Minecraft images, dogs, and a cat with a chef's hat as the characters.
-Some features we liked of were a level editor, a hard mode including new music and graphics, and a critical failure scree.
+Some features we liked were a level editor, a hard mode including new music and graphics, and a critical failure screen.

 {% include gallery caption="Screenshots of gameplay" %}

 The feature we were most proud of in our implementation was a method of using a grid-based level and collision system, while having fluid motion for the player character and enemies.
-When our team was discussing how to represent the game we disagreed about weather we should use tiles.
+When our team was discussing how to represent the game we disagreed about whether we should use tiles.
 I was against it, but later we found that if we animated the character and enemies based on a location within a tile we could have smooth movement and use tiles for representing the level.
-This satisfied my concerns about the apperance of the game, while making conflicts, enemy routing, and loading/storing the game significantly easier.
+This satisfied my concerns about the appearance of the game, while making conflicts, enemy routing, and loading/storing the game significantly easier.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/x4M4ogS4xBE?rel=0" frameborder="0" allowfullscreen></iframe>